-The answer to “what banks do rich people use?” is: it depends.
+The answer to “What banks do rich people use?” is: that it depends.

 There’s a wide range of banks that wealthy individuals can choose from.
 And, which banks they choose to open accounts with will depend on a wide range of variables.

-This is true whether you’re looking at high-net-worth private banking in a domestic market or in an offshore banking jurisdiction.
+This is true whether you’re looking at priority baking services and high-net-worth private banking in a domestic market or in an offshore banking jurisdiction.

 In this article, we’re going to share the most popular places where rich people bank and the important factors that help them decide which banks are best.